Wylhelm/isaac/README.md

 - python-dotenv
 - Local LLM server (e.g., using LM Studio) accessible at http://localhost:1234

+## Documentation
+- `user_guide.md` - Detailed instructions for using the application
+- `developer_guide.md` - Technical documentation and development guidelines

 ## Contributing
 Contributions are welcome!
 Please read the contributing guidelines in `CONTRIBUTING.md` for details on our code of conduct and the process for submitting pull requests.